-The buildings a visitor sees today are in Phaestus date back in 1700-4150BC and, unlike Knossos, have not been restored.
+The buildings a visitor sees today in Phaestus date back in 1700-4150BC and, unlike Knossos, have not been restored with cement.
 The excavations started in 1900 by the Italian Archaeological School under the guidance of Federico Halbherr and Luigi Pernier, while in 1950-71 they were carried out by Doro Levi.

 A Short tour